 Paul continues to minister to the sailors as he urges them to eat.
 He reminds them of God's promise that they will be spared.
 Sometimes, we all need to be reminded of the promises that God has made and the fact that He keeps His promises.

-After he had said this, he took some bread and gave thanks to God in front of them all.
-Then he broke it and began to eat.
-They were all encouraged and ate some food themselves.
-Altogether there were 276 of us on board.
-When they had eaten as much as they wanted, they lightened the ship by throwing the grain into the sea.
+When he had said this, he took bread, said the b'rakhah to God in front of everyone, broke it and began to eat.
+With courage restored, they all ate some food themselves.
+Altogether there were 276 of us on board the ship.
+After they had eaten all they wanted, they lightened the ship by dumping the grain into the sea.

 Paul once again points to the provision of God as he gives thanks for the food.
 The sailors are lifted up as they watch this great man of faith and they eat as well.
 This is a good reminder that those who do not know Jesus are constantly observing us and even more so during difficult times.
 Our reaction to the struggles can be a big witness to them of God's care for His people.

-When daylight came, they did not recognize the land, but they saw a bay with a sandy beach, where they decided to run the ship aground if they could.
-Cutting loose the anchors, they left them in the sea and at the same time untied the ropes that held the rudders.
-Then they hoisted the foresail to the wind and made for the beach.
+When day broke, they didn't recognize the land; but they noticed a bay with a sand beach, where they decided to run the ship aground if they could.
+So they cut away the anchors and left them in the sea; at the same time, they loosened the ropes that held the rudders out of the water.
+Then they hoisted the foresail to the wind and headed for the beach.

 In the dark of the night, they trusted in the Lord but when morning came they trusted in their eyes.
 When they saw land, they immediately went into action to get there on their own.
 That is how many people try to walk with the Lord as they turn to Him in the difficult times when they cannot see any other option.
 But, like the sailors and the land in the morning, when the tough time is past, they go back to doing things based on their own wisdom and what they see.